JeremyTCD/Trellis.Rules/FrameworkDesignRules.md

     * Enforcement: Manual (**can be automated**).
 #### Exception Tag
 ---
-1. Member documentation must include documentation for exceptions in *\<exception>* tags with cref attributes.
+1. Member documentation must include documentation for all exceptions thrown by the member in *\<exception>* tags with cref attributes.
     * Rationale: Ease of use; intellisense displays the exceptions.
     * Enforcement: Manual (**can be automated**).
 ---